-On February 5, 2007, a consolidated subsidiary of ours, Duncan Energy Partners L.P. ("Duncan Energy Partners"), completed an initial public offering of its common units (see Note 25).
-Duncan Energy Partners owns equity interests in certain of our midstream energy businesses (see Note 17).
-The formation of Duncan Energy Partners had no effect on our financial statements at December 31, 2006.
-For financial reporting purposes, we will continue to consolidate the financial statements of Duncan Energy Partners with those of our own (using our historical carrying basis in such entities) and reflect its operations in our business segments.
-The public owners of Duncan Energy Partners' common units will be presented as a noncontrolling interest in our consolidated financial statements beginning in February 2007.
-The public owners of Duncan Energy Partners have no direct equity interests in us as a result of this transaction.
-The borrowings of Duncan Energy Partners will be presented as part of our consolidated debt.
+On February 5, 2007, a consolidated subsidiary of Enterprise Products Partners, Duncan Energy Partners L.P. ("Duncan Energy Partners"), completed an initial public offering of its common units (see Note 25).
+Duncan Energy Partners owns equity interests in certain of Enterprise Products Partners' midstream energy businesses (see Note 17).
+The formation of Duncan Energy Partners had no effect on Enterprise Products Partners financial statements at December 31, 2006.
+For financial reporting purposes, Enterprise Products Partners will continue to consolidate the financial statements of Duncan Energy Partners with those of its own (using its historical carrying basis in such entities) and reflect the operations of Duncan Energy Partners in its business segments.
+The public owners of Duncan Energy Partners' common units will be presented as a noncontrolling interest in Enterprise Products Partners consolidated financial statements beginning in February 2007.
+The public owners of Duncan Energy Partners have no direct equity interests in the common units of Enterprise Products Partners as a result of this transaction.
+The borrowings of Duncan Energy Partners will be presented as part of Enterprise Products Partners consolidated debt.